Minnesota Geological Survey

 The Minnesota Geological Survey was established by Legislative Act on March 1, 1872 to ensure the availability of the regional geological, geophysical, and geochemical information that the people of the State require to ensure wise stewardship of their water, land, and mineral resources, and to thus realize societal benefits related to economic prosperity, public health, natural hazards, as well as appreciation and preservation of our natural heritage.

-He is Chair, Minnesota Section, Society for Mining, Metallurgy, & Exploration (SME), Past Chair, SME Twin Cities Subsection, as well as Past Chair, Minnesota Center for Mineral Resource Education.
+He is Past Chair, Minnesota Section, Society for Mining, Metallurgy, & Exploration (SME), Board Member, SME Twin Cities Subsection, as well as Board Member, Minnesota Center for Mineral Resource Education.
 He also has been a member of the management committee for OneGeology.
 He is registered as a Professional Geoscientist in Ontario, and he is an Associate Editor of the Journal of Great Lakes Research.

 He was General Chair of the Organizing Committee for the Geological Society of America 2011 Annual Meeting in Minneapolis.
 He was the 2004-2006 President of the Canadian Geoscience Council, now renamed the Canadian Federation of Earth Sciences, and he was the 2003-2004 President of the Geological Association of Canada.